wkeeling/selenium-wire/README.rst

     first_request = driver.requests[0]

+The list of requests is in chronological order.
 If you want to access the most recent request, use the dedicated ``driver.last_request`` attribute:

 .. code:: python